This is an important issue and we’re committed to increasing the number of senior female scientists at the Institute

-The Baker Heart and Diabetes Institute's Gender Equity Committee was formed in 2014 to establish initiatives that support scientists to address the issue of female under-representation at senior levels at the Institute and more broadly, across the sector.
-Such initiatives include making available grants designed to minimise the effect of career breaks, such as maternity leave, on academic trajectories.
-As a result, two inaugural Women in Science Support Grants were announced in April 2015.
+The Institute's Gender Equity and Diversity Committee was formed in 2014 to establish initiatives to address the issue of female under-representation at senior levels in science at the Institute and more broadly across the sector.

-Studies show while almost 50 per cent of science graduates in Australia are women, only 17 per cent of women occupy senior academic positions at universities and research institutes.
+Studies show while almost 50 per cent of science graduates in Australia are women, only 17 per cent of women occupy senior academic positions at research institutes and universities.

 How we are empowering women and supporting diversity

 - In 2018 we held our first NAIDOC week event and are at the start of our journey to develop a Reconciliation Action Plan.

 - Our Enterprise Agreement (EA) introduced in 2017 has increased paid primary caregiver leave to 16 weeks (which can be paid at 16 weeks normal time, 8 weeks double time or 32 weeks half time).

 - We introduced a new clause in our EA that means that for the first four weeks upon return to work from maternity leave an employee is only required to work 75 per cent of their agreed hours but will be paid 100 per cent.
 This is available to staff who have given birth to a child or adopt a child.

 - In 2016, we introduced the Alice Baker and Eleanor Shaw Gender Equity Fellowship (awarded annually) to assist the advancement of women in science.
 This fellowship is up to $150,000pa over two years and covers salary, research costs and work-related travel.